 Fatigue can be a symptom of many illnesses, such as infections or psychological disorders.

-Dr. Karen Thampoe is chronic fatigu specialist who can design a treatment plan improve the symptoms and treat the underlying condition.
+Dr. Karen Thampoe is chronic fatigue specialist who can design a treatment plan improve the symptoms and treat the underlying condition.
 At West Houston Internal Medicine in Katy, Texas, Dr. Thampoe offers effective treatment options Contact us to schedule an appointment online or by phone.

 Hypothyroidism is a condition in which the thyroid gland is not able to produce enough thyroid hormone.
 Since the main purpose of thyroid hormone is to “run the body’s metabolism,” it is understandable that people with this condition will have symptoms associated with a slow metabolism.